Foreign relations of Canada

-Canada and the United States have a long, complex, and intertwined relationship; they are close allies, co-operating regularly on military campaigns and humanitarian efforts.
-Canada also maintains historic and traditional ties to the United Kingdom and to France, along with both countries' former colonies through its membership in the Commonwealth of Nations and the Organisation internationale de la Francophonie.
+Canada and the United States have a long, complex, and intertwined relationship, historically close allies, co-operating regularly on military campaigns and humanitarian efforts.
+However, Canada has long been reluctant to participate in American-led military interventions that are not sanctioned by the United Nations.
+Canada also maintains traditional ties to the United Kingdom and to France, along with both countries' former colonies through its membership in the Commonwealth of Nations and the Organisation internationale de la Francophonie.
 Canada is noted for having a positive relationship with the Netherlands, owing, in part, to its contribution to the Dutch liberation during World War II.
-Canada has diplomatic and consular offices in over 270 locations in approximately 180 foreign countries.

-Canada promotes its domestically shared values through participating in multiple international organizations.
 Canada was a founding member of the United Nations in 1945 and formed the North American Aerospace Defense Command together with the United States in 1958.
-The country has membership in the World Trade Organization, the Five Eyes, the G7 and the Organisation for Economic Co-operation and Development (OECD).
-Canada acceded to the International Covenant on Civil and Political Rights in 1976.
-The country joined the Organization of American States (OAS) in 1990, and seeks to expand its ties to Pacific Rim economies through membership in the Asia-Pacific Economic Cooperation forum (APEC).
-As of 2023, Canada is a signatory to 15 free trade agreements with 51 different countries.
+Canada has membership in the World Trade Organization, the Five Eyes, the G7 and the Organisation for Economic Co-operation and Development (OECD).
+Canada acceded to the International Covenant on Civil and Political Rights in 1976, joined the Organization of American States (OAS) in 1990, and seeks to expand its ties to Pacific Rim economies through membership in the Asia-Pacific Economic Cooperation forum (APEC).
+Canada has diplomatic and consular offices in over 270 locations in approximately 189 countries, and is a signatory to 15 free trade agreements with 51 different countries.